NET WORTH: Unknown

 SOURCES OF WEALTH: Cofounder BEA Systems

 OVERVIEW: Unconventional philanthropist Ed Scott co-founded the Center for Global Development, bankrolling its early years, and has also given millions to support other advocacy groups helping the poorest people on the planet.
 He also helped create the Scott Center for Autism Treatment at Florida Institute of Technology.
-Other support has gone to outfits that can change policy.
+Other support has gone to organizations that can change policy.
 Scott's philanthropy appears to be winding down.

 BACKGROUND: Ed Scott holds B.A. and M.A. degrees in political science from Michigan State University, as well as a degree in philosophy, politics, and economics from the University of Oxford.
 Prior to his career in technology, Scott worked in government for nearly two decades.
 In the tech world, Scott worked at Pyramid Technology, was part of the team that started the federal division of Sun Microsystems, and co-founded BEA Systems, providing software that connects operating systems and software applications.

 GLOBAL POVERTY & HEALTH: In 2001, Scott co-founded the Center for Global Development with Nancy Birdsall and Fred Bergsten, which has become a leading policy shop in Washington arguing for greater U.S. development assistance and the reform of trade policies that hurt the global poor.
 The center's budget grew to nearly $10 million within 10 years, with Scott remaining actively involved as board chair.
-It's unclear how much Scott has given to the center over the years, in part because Scott doesn't appear to have a foundation.
+It is unclear how much Scott has given to the center over the years, in part because Scott does not appear to have a foundation.
 Other work in this area includes founding and serving as chair of Center for Interfaith Action on Global Poverty, whose goal is to "improve the capacity and effectiveness of the faith community in its collective effort to reduce global poverty and disease."
 CIFA merged with Religions for Peace in 2013.